BR8KTIME/Resume-Helper-AgenticAI/README.md

 # 🚀 Resume-Helper-AgenticAI

-Resume-Helper-AgenticAI is an autonomous, multi-agent closed-loop system designed for high-stakes employment essays and technical applications.
-It eliminates LLM hallucinations, blocks corporate clichés, strictly enforces character and byte constraints, and preserves authentic candidate voice through deterministic code verification.
+Resume-Helper-AgenticAI is a closed-loop, multi-agent system for writing high-stakes employment essays and technical applications.

+The system separates **objectively verifiable constraints** from **semantic and stylistic judgments**.
+Deterministic Node.js tools enforce measurable requirements such as character and byte limits, while specialized LLM agents handle job analysis, essay generation, and qualitative/factual auditing.

+Rather than relying on a single LLM to generate and evaluate its own output, the system uses independent validation stages to reduce hallucination risk, prevent unsupported claims, identify corporate clichés, and preserve the candidate's authentic voice.

 ---